 - Development.
 Does not support audio.

 - Accessory.
 Provided by Android Open Accessory (AOA) 2.0 and provides limited audio capability, as described in Connecting custom audio over USB.

 - Host.
 Enables the Android device to drive the USB bus and operate with a wide range of USB-based peripherals, including audio interfaces.
+Devices that implement host mode will be compatible with USB headsets that follow the USB headset specification.
 Host mode audio is described in USB Digital Audio.

 Audio over Bluetooth

 An accessory that connects with Android over Bluetooth can use an Advanced Audio Distribution Profile (A2DP) connection to stream music for playback.
 Playing audio over Bluetooth with A2DP is supported on Android 1.5 (API Level 3) and higher.
 An Android user can connect to an accessory that supports this profile using the system Settings > Bluetooth and play music directly to the accessory without a secondary application.